robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 ### Who is the target reader

 Not all the documents are written for everybody.
-This document is going to argument about **finance** - check an etymologically wise dictionary without assessing your definition of that word, please - and for who matters reasoning in a rational and reality-functioning way.
+This document is going to argument about **finance** – *check an etymologically wise dictionary before giving for assessed the meaning of that word, please* – and for who matters reasoning in a rational and reality-functioning way.

 The starting point is some declaration of a supposedly anti-system candidate for Canadian presidency which is sponsored by the suggestion that he can fix a broken system at its fundamentals using common sense.

 Which is functional to sustain the pro status-quo because once he will get in charge, he will necessarily become part of the system he likes to change.
-Which is like to say: I play at the blackjack table because I can bet the Casino by my skills.
-Sure!
+Which is like to say:

+* *I play at the blackjack table because I can beat the Casino by my skills.* Sure!

 Moreover, by definition, the Common Sense works when common {concept, activities, topic, etc. } are at stake.
 Trying to walk on the Moon using the `F=ma` first law of Classical Mechanics will lead to such a great disaster that the Apollo 13 mission was a great achievement in comparison.

-In this scenario we have to face with people who firmly believe that an infinitely inflationary fiat currency can fuel a financial system that can cope in a proper way of dealing with a global economy - check an etymologically wise dictionary without giving for assessed your definition of that word, please – in which material goods and production are limited while natural resources are consumed much faster their rate of renovation.
+In this scenario we have to face with people who firmly believe that an infinitely inflationary fiat currency can fuel a financial system that can cope in a proper way of dealing with a global **economy** – *check an etymologically wise dictionary before giving for assessed the meaning of that word, please* – in which material goods and production are limited while natural resources are consumed much faster their rate of renovation.

 By the way, it is not about believing in WHAT but about questioning ourselves about WHY and trying to provide us with a <nobr>rational-thinking</nobr> answer that can withstand facts and can be functional in dealing with reality.